Monday, November 4, 2024

 1. SMEs and startups lack experience in complex system design and are completely unaware of outsourcing opportunities in both design and manufacturing.

 2. Design (CAD) tools are expensive, while open source tools are not of acceptable quality.
-As engineering design is capital-intensive, educational institutes with relevant CAD and T&M equipment could offer their labs on hire, helping startups and SMEs to develop products at low cost.
+As engineering design is capital-intensive, educational institutes with relevant CAD and T&M equipment could offer their labs on hire, helping startups and SMEs to develop products at low cost.3.
+There is dearth of hardware accelerators supporting board design and FPGAs/EPLDs.

 SHARE YOUR THOUGHTS & COMMENTS